 If you’re as much of a dim sum lover as I am, you must have tried just about every item on the dim sum cart.
 And you must have tried taro puffs at least once.
 Me?
 I rarely have dim sum without taro puffs.
 If it’s not on the cart and has to be ordered a la carte, I order them a la carte.
 That’s how crazy I am am about taro puffs.
 It’s been a long time ambition to make them at home but I was unable to muster enough courage until today.

 There.
 The proof of my first attempt at cooking taro puffs.
 Granted they’re not perfect — I should have boiled the taro for another 10 minutes before draining and mashing them — but the first hurdle has been overcome.
 Fear.
 The fear that it’s too complicated for my cooking skills.
 I’ve thrown that fear our of the kitchen window.
 Or, perhaps, flushed it down the prep sink.
 Next time, it’ll be even better — bolder and better.
 Still, the first attempt is not bad at all.
 In fact, the taro puffs were pretty good — so good, I wondered what the fear was all about.
 Want to see how I cooked the taro puffs?

-- 500 g. of taro, peeled and cut into 2-inch cubes
+- 500 grams taro peeled and cut into 2-inch cubes

-- 1/2 tsp. of salt
+- 1/2 teaspoon salt

-- 1 tsp. of sugar
+- 1 teaspoon sugar

-- a pinch of baking soda
+- pinch of baking soda

 - a drizzle of sesame seed oil